f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     r10900-1-gsa#

-When translated into SNMP traps the states for these types os messsages are: ASSERT,CLEAR.
+When translated into SNMP traps the states for these types of messsages are:

+- assert(1) or alertEffect=1 is reported in alertEffect when alarm is raised.
+- clear(0) or alertEffect=0 reported in alertEffect when alarm is cleared.

 **System Events**